IB Bridge / TWS Bridge

 - Limited history.
-IB allows only 60 requests of historical data every 10 minutes.
+IB allowed only 60 requests of historical data every 10 minutes.
 This limitation restricts automated trading strategies to few assets and short lookback periods.
 More assets and long lookback periods, as with some Z systems, cause a "pacing violation" error message at session start.
 In that case use the PRELOAD flag and get recent historical data from other sources.
 Update 2017: According to their new API specifications, IB has removed the limit for M1 or low-resolution data (the current limitations can be found under http://interactivebrokers.github.io/tws-api/historical_limitations.html#gsc.tab=0).
 The assetHistory function can be used for downloading up to one year of historical M1 data for most available assets from IB.
 For long lookback periods or for asset types such as options and futures, historical prices are only available in reduced resolution, such as 1 hour or 1 day.

 - Compliance.
 The IB API is NFA compliant and does not control individual trades.
 So all trades are strictly virtual and controlled by Zorro only.
 The account portfolio only reflects the net sum of all open positions by all connected Zorros.
 The NFA flag must be set for all IB accounts, even outside the US.
 Stops are handled by Zorro and not sent to IB.
 Closing positions (f.i. by manual intervention) is not reported through the API and thus won't automatically close the corresponding trades in the Zorro session.
 The brokerCommand(GET_POSITION) function and the LotsPool variable can be used for comparing open positions between Zorro and IB as long as it's not a currency pair.
 Use cancelTrade for removing manually closed positions and for keeping the session in sync with the account.